edmondcheng72/Netflix-Stock-Price-Prediction/README.md

 # Netflix-Stock-Price-Prediction
-Implementing a linear regression model to predict stock price of Netflix
+Implementing a linear regression model to predict the stock price of Netflix